 One of the most common reasons your air purifier may not be working is a bad filter.
 As your purifier cleans up your air, it forces air through a filter that traps particles like pollen, mold, and other particulates.
 Eventually, the filter will get clogged up and will need to be replaced.

 Some purifiers have a filter service indicator that will tell you when your filter needs replacing, but you should also check manually.
 Most of these indicators are just timers, letting you know when the recommended time frame to replace your filter has passed.
-However, in polluted areas, your filter won’t last as long and you will have to replace them more often.
+However, in areas with higher occupancy rates or when air pollution is worse, your filters won’t last as long and you will have to replace them more often.
 Many purifiers also have more than one filter, so you should inspect all of the filters in your purifier regularly.

 A clean-looking filter doesn’t mean you’re off the hook, though.
 Many pollutants are too small to see, and any damage to the filter may be microscopic.
 This brings us to our third testing method - using an air quality monitor.

-Using an Air Quality Monitor To Test Your Purifier
+Using an Air Quality Monitor to Test Your Purifiers

 Your purifier, depending on the size and shape of the room, should bring the air quality back down to healthy levels between 30 minutes to a few hours.
 If your purifier is on for a substantial amount of time with little to no change in air quality, then you’ll know that the purifier isn’t working.

-Now, you may be thinking: my purifier already has an air quality monitor, why would I need another one?
+Now, you may be thinking: our purifier already has an air quality monitor, why would we need another one?
 Simply put, the monitor built into your purifier is unreliable, and you shouldn’t trust these readings wholeheartedly.

 Built-in monitors are often equipped with cheap sensors that provide inaccurate readings.
 In addition, the air around your purifier is the cleanest in the room, so these readings will not reflect the true air quality of the room.
 For more information on how the air quality monitor built into your purifier may not be up to scratch, check out this article.